CatGrayson/nyc-sinatra-atlanta-web-career-012819/README.md

 Here, you can play around with creating and associating instances of the classes you create once you properly set up the above.
-This is a helpful way to solidify your understanding of the relationships between your models before you go into building the routes, views and forms that will allows your users to interact with them.
-Start out by creating a new figure, landmark and title.
+This is a helpful way to solidify your understanding of the relationships between your models before you go into building the routes, views and forms that will allow your users to interact with them.
+Start out by creating a new figure, landmark, and title.
 Then, add that landmark and title to the figures collection of landmarks and titles respectively.
 Keep playing around from there however you like.